Weather and Environmental Factors in Green Landscape Design

 You also might want to look for microclimates in your landscape that are different from the main weather patterns.
 In a shady area down the hill from your lawn, for example, where lawn drainage stays longer than normal, you might be able to plant a water hungry bush like hydrangea and have it grow successfully.

 Where are your shady areas?
-How much sun do they actually get and when?
-Hot sun in the middle of the day has a different effect than morning or late afternoon sun.
+How much sun do they actually get, and when?
+Hot sun in the middle of the day has a different effect than the morning or late afternoon sun.